Why Air Dries Out in the Winter

 All whole-house humidifiers are controlled by a humidistat, similar to a thermostat, except the humidistat measures humidity.
 Thermostats are available that control both temperature and humidity in a single unit.
 These devices simplify managing home comfort and indoor air quality.

-Some measure outdoor temperature, as well, but since our winter weather doesn’t reach extremely cold temperatures, adjustments based outdoor temperature aren’t necessary.
+Some measure outdoor temperature, as well, but since our winter weather doesn’t reach extremely cold temperatures, adjustments based on outdoor temperature aren’t necessary.
 During sub-zero temperatures, humidity can freeze on windows or pipes inside walls, causing water damage when it melts.

 Humidifiers improve indoor air quality effectively and affordably with other significant benefits for you and your home.
 To learn more, contact the pros at Logan Home Energy Services.
 We’ve provided top-notch HVAC and IAQ solutions for homeowners in the Winston-Salem area for more than 60 years.